 On March 25, 2022, the NPCA Board of Directors approved staff's report on the Phase 1 Policy Review and Procedural Manual Project (FA-10-22).
 Through Phase 1 of the NPCA Policy Review and Procedural Manual Project, the immediate need for technical guidance related to procedures for implementing NPCA's wetlands policies interim to the completion of the Procedural Manual was identified, and staff committed to presenting the draft interim Wetlands Procedure Document to the Governance Committee in May 2022.
+Input and feedback on the draft Interim Wetlands Procedure Document to the Board of Directors for approval.
 The Procedure Document outlines the process and study requirements for the identification, evaluation, study, protection and enhancement of regulated wetlands.
 Further, the document will provide clarity and certainty for landowners, applicants, and consultants to understand NPCA's expectations and study requirements when proposed development or site alteration affects regulated wetlands.
+Establishing this interim document does not limit the ability of NPCA staff or the Board of Directors to review and amend NPCA's Policy Document policies related to wetlands, as determined through the Phase 2 Policy Review and Procedural Manual Project.